ubernostrum/django-contact-form/docs/faq.rst

-The full test suite of django-contact-form exercises all of its functionality, including the spam-filtering :class:`~contact_forms.forms.AkismetContactForm`.
-That class uses `the Wordpress Akismet spam-detection service <https://akismet.com/>`_ to perform spam filtering, and so requires the Python `akismet` module to communicate with the Akismet service, and some additional configuration (in the form of a valid Akismet API key and associated URL).
+The full test suite of django-contact-form exercises all of its functionality, including the spam-filtering :class:`~django_contact_forms.forms.AkismetContactForm`.
+That class uses `the Wordpress Akismet spam-detection service
+<https://akismet.com/>`_ to perform spam filtering, and so requires
+the Python `akismet` module to communicate with the Akismet service, and some additional configuration (in the form of a valid Akismet API key and associated URL).

-By default, the tests for :class:`~contact_forms.forms.AkismetContactForm` will be skipped unless the required configuration (in the form of either a pair of Django settings, or a pair of environment variables) is detected.
+By default, the tests for :class:`~django_contact_forms.forms.AkismetContactForm` will be skipped unless the required configuration (in the form of either a pair of Django settings, or a pair of environment variables) is detected.
 However, if you have supplied Akismet configuration but do *not* have the Python `akismet` module, you will see test errors from attempts to import `akismet`.
 You can resolve this by running::